A step-by-step guide to hosting a static website on Google Cloud Storage for better performance at a lower cost.

-If you are hosting static website (HTML/CSS/JS/Images), then you don’t need to bother about cPanel web hosting plan to manage your site.
-Instead, you can use Google Cloud storage which will be cheaper, faster & easy to maintain.
+If you are hosting a static website (HTML/CSS/JS/Images), then you don’t need to worry about managing your site’s cPanel web hosting plan.
+Instead, you can use Google Cloud Storage (GCS), which will be cheaper, faster & easy to maintain.

-A static site is suitable for personal, corporate, information page or anything where you don’t expect to generate a transaction or dynamic contents.
+A static site is suitable for personal, corporate, information pages, or anything where you don’t expect to generate a transaction or dynamic content.
 It doesn’t need any server-side processing or database connectivity.

 Why Google Cloud Storage?